The DREAM Scholarship Program

 The DREAM Initiative (Developing Role Models through Engagement, Achievement, and Mentorship) scholarship program is designed to focus on several key issues in the South Lake community.
 Lack of support offered to adolescents who have undergone “adverse childhood experiences” proves to be an ever-growing, projected indicator of larger societal problems in adulthood.
 The Community Foundation of South Lake has partnered with credible, community non-profit organizations to offer a comprehensive program to meet the needs and provide support to local “at risk” adolescents.
 The Community Foundation of South Lake has worked closely with Lake County Schools and other trusted entities to identify youth and work with local non-profits to ensure successful implementation of the program and services.

 Our efforts are also to continue partnering with other non-profits in the community to bring more to our DREAMers who are experts in their fields.
-They are assigned a program coordinator employed by the Community Foundation of South Lake to perform as a liaison for the youth & families and NPO’s, directly communicating and collecting data from them.
+They are assigned a program coordinator act as an advocate for the youth & families.

-Our DREAM youth are middle and high school students.
-They come from challenging home-life situations that may include single parenting, absence of both biological parents, low income, domestic violence, sexual or emotional abuse, or lack of educational guidance, among many other obstacles.
+Our DREAM youth are high school students who are considered at-risk.
 Our DREAMers are fighting every day to overcome their adversities to reach success.
-Our goal is to surround these DREAMers with a support system that includes fulfilling basic needs, academic resources, mentors, tutors, counseling, extracurricular activities, new experiences and more to promote their success level.
+Our goal is to surround these DREAMers with a support system that includes fulfilling basic needs, academic resources, mentors, tutors, counseling, extracurricular activities, new experiences and more to promote their personal and academic success.

 To inspire “at-risk” youth to reach higher than they believe is possible